 The minimum spends for any campaign is $100 on an all-time campaign budget and $1 for a daily budget.
 AMS will only charge you for the cost of clicks your ad received but never more than your budgeted spend.

 It is recommended you start with a $10 daily budget, especially if you aren’t fully conversant with the AMS platform.
-That way, you can closely monitor and optimize the performance of your campaigns without losing too much money as most beginners do – due to poorly optimized ad campaigns with massive spends.
+That way, you can closely monitor and optimize the performance of your campaigns without losing too much money as most beginners do – due to poorly optimized ad campaigns with massive spending.

 Only Pay for Results